-Man killed in Chicago shooting in Hyde Park during attempted armed robbery: CPD
+Man killed, activist Jahmal Cole nearly struck in 2 separate Chicago shootings in Hyde Park

 The Sun-Times Media Wire contributed to this report.

-Man killed in Chicago shooting in Hyde Park during attempted armed robbery: CPD
+Man killed, activist Jahmal Cole nearly struck in 2 separate Chicago shootings in Hyde Park

-Activist Jahmal Cole nearly struck in nearby Hyde Park shooting hours earlier, he writes on Facebook
+Congressional candidate Cole writes on Facebook he dove under car to avoid shots fired 6 blocks east

 CHICAGO SHOOTING